Financial Aid & Scholarships

 Heritage Scholarships are eight-semester, full LDS tuition awards to incoming freshman students.
 These scholarships honor the intellectual, spiritual, and cultural heritage of the Church and the university.

 National Merit Scholarships are eight-semester, full LDS tuition awards sponsored by BYU for a number of the incoming freshman students who qualify as finalists in this competition.
 To be considered, finalists must inform National Merit Corporation that BYU is their first-choice university.
 National Merit Corporation will then forward necessary materials to BYU.
+Finalist must also qualify for an 8-semester scholarship on the freshman matrix.
 Because funds are limited, finalists are not guaranteed a BYU-sponsored National Merit Scholarship.

 Brigham Young Scholarships are generally two-semester awards that cover either half or full LDS tuition.
 Students must reapply each year by the appropriate deadline to be considered for future scholarships.